parthibdebnath/linux4dedede/README.md

 Power off from Linux and unplug USB.
 Then, power on and press **esc+refresh+power** to powerwash and exit recovery into normal mode.
 To go back to Linux, follow steps on second quickstart section.

+### Bluetooth:
+To get bluetooth up and running install the following from terminal:   \
+`sudo apt-get install bluetooth blueman`   \
+You can use bluetooth audio output for sound as speakers aren't current supported.

+### Smartphone Audio:
+Another way to get audio despite unsupported speakers is by using your smartphone as a speaker via Wi-Fi.   \
+Download [audiorelay](https://audiorelay.net) .deb file on target device and the app on your phone.    \
+To install the .deb file, right click on your downloads folder and select open Terminal here.
+Then, type in:   \
+`sudo dpkg -i <package_name>`    \
+*You may need the libflac8 dependency from [here.](http://ftp.de.debian.org/debian/pool/main/f/flac/libflac8_1.3.3-2+deb11u2_amd64.deb)   \
+Now, you can just open audiorelay on target device and connect to it on your smartphone via the app.

 ### Rootfs compression:
 Run the following in terminal:  \
 `sudo ./build_rootfs.sh data/rootfs bookworm`  \